-Experience - Our freelancers gain lots of experience from working with a variety of different brands across sectors including advertising, fashion, beauty and retail.
+Experience - Our freelancers gain lots of experience from working with a variety of different brands across sectors including marketing, advertising, fashion, beauty and retail.
 Each project freelancers completes adds skills to their ever-growing arsenal.
 Your business stands to gain from all that vast experience.

 The Pros of Going with a Full-time Hire

 While you might be set on hiring a freelancer, don’t forget there are still some major benefits to opting for a direct hire.
 In fact, some initial studies of upcoming Generation Z, show that they take a much more traditional view of work, so the trend toward freelancing may reverse itself in the near future.
 If you choose to go with a full-time hire, there are certainly a number of benefits.

 Loyalty and Dedication – If you bring someone on as a direct-hire, both parties are making a full-time commitment.
 The employee has indicated they are dedicated to your company and completing their work in close proximity and you will provide the stability of a workplace environment and benefits like vacations, healthcare options and other office perks.
 This leads to a much higher level of loyalty and dedication.

 Future Leaders – By making an investment in direct hires, you are also creating a pipeline of future leaders.
 These valued team members can not only help you accomplish critical tasks today, but with the right training and resources they just may be the source of your company’s future success.

 Making the Choice Between Hiring Freelancers Or Full-time Employees

 While there are benefits to both freelancers and direct hires, the most important takeaway from this comparison is that there is no set formula to making the right choice for your business.